DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2025-02-12-user-needs-and-user-tasks.md

 Throughout the private beta, we created a list of user tasks.

-A user task is a specific activity or set of activities that a user needs to perform to achieve a particular goal or complete a process, for instance submit a claim, or send claims for payment.
+A user task is a specific activity or set of activities that a user needs to perform to achieve a particular goal or complete a process, such as submitting a claim or sending claims for payment.

 Working with user tasks enabled the design and development team to create user journeys and features specific to our users’ tasks while keeping the service’s overarching user needs in mind.

 ### User types

-When breaking down the journey into user tasks, we first identified all the users who would interact with the Claim service:
+When breaking down the journey into user tasks, we first identified all the users who would interact with the Claim service, including:

-- School user who would submit a claim
+- school users who would submit a claim
-- Multi-academy trust user who submit claims on behalf of multiple schools within their trust
+- multi-academy trust users who submit claims on behalf of multiple schools within their trust
-- Accredited provider user who would need to support school users and be responsible for auditing claims
+- accredited provider users who would need to support school users and be responsible for auditing claims
-- Internal support colleagues responsible for administering the service, undertaking the payment, auditing and clawback processes, as well as communicating with both school and provider users
+- internal support colleagues responsible for administering the service, undertaking the payment, auditing and clawback processes, as well as communicating with both school and provider users

 ### Associated user tasks